OasisLMF/OasisPiWind/README.md

 The `--recursive` option ensures the cloned repository contains the necessary Oasis repositories <a href="https://github.com/OasisLMF/oasis_utils" target="_blank">`oasis_utils`</a>, <a href="https://github.com/OasisLMF/oasis_keys_lookup" target="_blank">`oasis_keys_lookup`</a>, <a href="https://github.com/OasisLMF/oasis_keys_server" target="_blank">`oasis_keys_server`</a> and <a href="https://github.com/OasisLMF/oasis_build_utils" target="_blank">`oasis_build_utils`</a> as Git submodules.
 You have read only access to these repositories.

-After the clone `cd` into `OasisPiWind` and run the following command

-    git submodule foreach 'git checkout master'

-to ensure that the Oasis submodules are checked out on the master branches.
 If you've already cloned the repository and wish to update the submodules from GitHub then run

     git submodule foreach 'git pull origin master'